-For the Network Service Tiers beta release, you must configure your storage bucket as the backend of the cloud load balancer to enable Standard Tier for it.
-The cloud storage bucket must be in the same region as the forwarding rule.
+To use Standard Tier with Cloud Storage, you must configure your storage bucket as the backend of the Google Cloud load balancer.
+The Cloud Storage bucket must be in the same region as the forwarding rule.
 If they are in different regions, requests to the bucket produce an error.
-Multi-regional cloud storage buckets are not supported with Standard Tier.
+To use multi-regional Cloud Storage buckets as backends, you must use Premium Tier.

-We designate separate pools of public, external IP addresses for Premium and Standard Tier.
-Each pool is a separate contiguous range of IPs.
+Google Cloud designates separate pools of external IP addresses for Premium Tier and Standard Tier.

-When an IP address is configured for an instance or load balancer, it is allocated from either of these two pools based on the Network Service Tier in effect for that resource.
+When an IP address is configured for an instance or load balancer, it is allocated from either of these two pools based on the network tier in effect for that resource.

-Two separate pools for Premium and Network Service Tiers entail the following:
+Two separate pools for Premium Tier and Standard Tier entail the following:

 - If you change the tier of an instance with an ephemeral IP address, the IP address of the instance changes as well.

-- An IP from one pool cannot be moved to the other pool.
+- An IP address from one pool cannot be moved to the other pool.

-- IP addresses in the Standard Tier in one region can not be moved to another region even if the tier remains the same.
+- IP addresses in Standard Tier in one region cannot be moved to another region even if the tier remains the same.

-Configuring Standard Tier for TCP/UDP Network Load Balancing
+Configuring Standard Tier for external passthrough Network Load Balancers

-If you want to change an existing load balancer from Premium Tier (the default) to Standard Tier, or vice versa, you must delete the existing load balancer forwarding rule, then create a new one that points to the existing target pool.
-You must also use a Standard Tier address with the Standard Tier forwarding rule.
+If you want to change an existing load balancer from Premium Tier (the default) to Standard Tier, or from Standard Tier to Premium Tier, you must delete the existing load balancer forwarding rule, and then create a new one that points to the existing target pool.
+You must also use a Standard Tier IP address with the Standard Tier forwarding rule.

-To use Standard Tier with a HTTP(S), SSL Proxy, or TCP Proxy load balancer, you must decide upon a single GCP region, then use a regional external IP address and a regional forwarding rule, both configured for Standard Tier, to point to the appropriate target HTTP(S) proxy, target SSL proxy, or target TCP proxy.
+To use Standard Tier with a classic Application Load Balancer or a classic proxy Network Load Balancer, you must decide upon a single Google Cloud region, and then use a regional external IP address and a regional forwarding rule, both configured for Standard Tier, to point to the appropriate target HTTP(S) proxy, target SSL proxy, or target TCP proxy.

-The IP address of the load balancer is still external, so clients from anywhere on the Internet can send traffic to it, but all of your backends must be located in the region you chose.
+The IP address of the load balancer is still external, so clients from anywhere on the internet can send traffic to it, but all of your backends must be located in the region that you chose.

-With Standard Tier, traffic sent to the load balancer traverses the Internet until it reaches a transit peering point at the GCP region you have chosen for the load balancer.
-A GFE acts as the proxy, terminating HTTP(S), SSL, or TCP, then contacting backends in your chosen region.
+With Standard Tier, traffic sent to the load balancer traverses the internet until it reaches a transit peering point at the Google Cloud region that you have chosen for the load balancer.
+A Google Front End (GFE) acts as the proxy, terminating HTTP(S), SSL, or TCP, and then contacting backends in your chosen region.
 Because all of your backend VMs are located in one region, the traffic from the original client to the GFE is subject to additional hops and potential latency.

-When creating a regional address resource in the Standard Tier, you must specify the network tier of the regional external IP as Standard.
-Once the network tier is set to Standard, it cannot be updated to Premium.
-To change a load balancer to Premium Tier, you must reserve a new Premium Tier address.
+When creating a regional external IP address resource in Standard Tier, you must specify the network tier of the regional external IP address as Standard.
+After the network tier is set to Standard, it cannot be updated to Premium.
+To change a load balancer to Premium Tier, you must reserve a new Premium Tier IP address.

 If you want to change an existing load balancer from Premium Tier (the default) to Standard Tier, you must do the following:

-- Remove any backends that are in regions other than the one that will contain your forwarding rule the existing load balancer
+Remove any backends that are in regions other than the one that contains your forwarding rule for the existing load balancer.

-- Delete the existing forwarding rule and address, then create new Standard Tier regional ones that points to the existing target proxy.
+Delete the existing forwarding rule and IP address, and then create a new Standard Tier regional forwarding rule and an IP address that point to the existing target proxy.

-Upgrading large volumes of traffic from Standard to Premium tier
+Upgrading large volumes of traffic from Standard Tier to Premium Tier

 It is important to correctly identify and use the tier that best suits your requirements.